General Relativistic Evolution Equations for Density Perturbations in Closed, Flat and Open FLRW Universes: Unique Gauge-invariant Quantities

-where $S_\nul$ and $S_\een$ are the background and first-order perturbation, respectively, of one of the three scalars $S=\varepsilon, n, \theta$.
-In (\ref{eq:trans-scalar}) the term $\hat{S}\coloneqq\xi^0\dot{S}_\nul$ is the so-called \emph{gauge mode}.
-The complete set of gauge modes for the system of equations (\ref{subeq:pertub-flrw}) is given by
+where $S_\nul$ and $S_\een$ are the background and the perturbation, respectively, of one of these scalars.
+The term $\hat{S}_\een\coloneqq \mathcal{L}_\xi S_\nul=\xi^0\dot{S}_\nul$ is the gauge mode, where $\mathcal{L}_\xi$ is the Lie-derivative operator with respect to the infinitesimal four-vector~$\xi^\mu$.
+It can be easily verified by substitution that the complete set of gauge modes for the system of equations~(\ref{subeq:pertub-flrw}) is

-where $\xi^0=\psi(\bm{x})$ in synchronous coordinates, see (\ref{eq:synchronous}).
-The quantities (\ref{subeq:gauge-dep}) are mere coordinate artifacts, which have no physical meaning, since the gauge function $\psi(\bm{x})$ is an arbitrary (infinitesimal) function.
-Equations (\ref{subeq:pertub-flrw}) are invariant under coordinate transformations (\ref{func}) combined with (\ref{eq:synchronous}), i.e., the gauge modes (\ref{subeq:gauge-dep}) are solutions of the set (\ref{subeq:pertub-flrw}).
-This property combined with the \emph{linearity} of the perturbation equations, implies that a solution set $\{\varepsilon_\een, n_\een, \theta_\een, \vartheta_\een, R_\een\}$ can be augmented with the corresponding gauge modes (\ref{subeq:gauge-dep}) to obtain a new solution set.
-Therefore, the solution set $\{\varepsilon_\een, n_\een, \theta_\een, \vartheta_\een, R_\een\}$ has no physical significance, since the general solution of the system (\ref{subeq:pertub-flrw}) can be modified by an infinitesimal coordinate transformation.
-This is the notorious gauge problem of cosmology.